By John D. Cross

 get hung up on being a recording secretary and not a student!

-of an extra lesson on that.
+an extra lesson on that.
 Besides, teachers respect effort.
-They know that not
+They

 use interaction with the teacher as a study habit.

 Donï¿½t get hung up on the medium ï¿½ The teacher has read such things

 as the Cliff and Monarch notes, too.
 Teachers know students cramming